 While at AU, students will be billed according to the tuition and fee schedule published by the University.

 While at KU, students pay regular tuition, emergency international health insurance, and technology fees to AU.
 Students do not pay student activity fee, sports center fee, or SIS fee.
 Students also pay the recreation and activity fees to KU.

 Students are responsible for any incidental costs, such as library fines and lab fees, incurred during the program.
 Students are responsible for all personal expenses including housing and transportation.
 Students will pay KU for the Academic Association of International Relations fee and the Autonomous Association of the Graduate Students fee.

 There is limited housing available to graduate students KU.
 Students who wish to live on campus should contact KU directly for information on availability, application, and pricing.

 Once admitted the DMDP, students are issued a Certificate of Eligibility by KU.
 Students take this document to the closest Korean Embassy to apply for a student visa.
 Students need to take the Certificate of Eligibility, passport, bank statement, visa application, and application fee to the Embassy.

 Students are responsible for researching the most up-to-date immigration requirements and arranging all immigration documents.

-During the semester prior to the start of the program, the SIS Office of International Program Development conducts a mandatory pre-departure meeting.
+During the semester prior to the start of the program, the SIS Office of International Programs conducts a mandatory pre-departure meeting.
 Topics covered include administrative, logistical, security, health, and cross-cultural issues.
 KU will hold an orientation for all international students upon arrival in Korea.

 How to Apply